EngineeringLast Updated Jan 2, 20258 min read

 Senior Technical Content Marketing Manager

 Because you are working with several moving parts — including open source material, APIs, and so on — it is crucial to know just how secure each component of your software supply chain is.
-Hardening security around the software supply chain ensures that as source code travels through this chain, it leaves no room for cyber attackers or other bad attackers to infiltrate.
+Hardening security around the software supply chain ensures that as source code travels through this chain, it leaves no room for cyber attackers or other bad actors to infiltrate.
 This assures the security and authenticity of published applications.

 What is code signing?